Conversion benchmarks by institution type

 Response time

 The factor most strongly correlated with conversion is first-contact response speed.
 We analyse this in detail in our article on why response time kills enrolments.
 The summary: under 5 minutes, conversion rates surge.
 Beyond 24 hours, they collapse.
+This is particularly critical during peak periods โ immediately after ATAR release and during UAC/VTAC change-of-preference rounds, prospects are making rapid decisions and delay can mean losing them entirely.

 The impact of chat on bounce rates

-Bounce rates drop from 68 % without chat to 41 % with an AI chatbot -- a 39.7 % relative reduction (Source: A/B testing across 22 partner institution websites, Sept -- Dec 2025).
-Chat does not just retain visitors: it nearly doubles page views per session (from 1.8 to 3.4) and triples session duration (from 1 min 45 s to 4 min 12 s).
+Bounce rates drop from 68% without chat to 41% with an AI chatbot โ a 39.7% relative reduction (Source: A/B testing across 22 partner institution websites, Sept โ Dec 2025).
+Chat does not just retain visitors: it nearly doubles page views per session (from 1.8 to 3.4) and triples session duration (from 1 min 45s to 4 min 12s).

 A visitor who stays longer, views more pages, and interacts with a chatbot has a substantially higher conversion probability.
 The mechanism is straightforward: the more a prospect invests in discovery, the higher the psychological cost of abandoning the process.